Satislikev/TTAX/README.md

 Small stock K4 calculator, for personal use.
 Intended to be used for a certain company.
-It uses loss/gain CSV together with USD/SEK exchange rate that is retrieved from <https://www.riksbank.se/sv/statistik/rantor-och-valutakurser/sok-rantor-och-valutakurser> to calculate a summary for K4.
+It uses loss/gain CSV together with USD/SEK exchange rate that is retrieved from <https://www.riksbank.se/sv/statistik/rantor-och-valutakurser/valutakurser-till-deklarationen> to calculate a summary for K4.
-It can also use constant flat exchange rate, you can get the value from <https://www.riksbank.se/sv/statistik/rantor-och-valutakurser/valutakurser-till-deklarationen>

 ## Limitation
 Currently only calculation of RSU stocks is possible and not ESPP.
-Purchase date of share cannot be more than one year older than sell date.
 Example if you are calculating for year 2023, it means you have sold shares in 2023 purchase date of those shares cannot be older than 2022.
 This is mainly for the limitation of number of SEK/USD conversion rate that I can get from ``www.riksbank.se``.